Los Patos, Dominican Republic

 The Los Patos river and village are located in the Barahona Province of the Dominican Republic, near the town of Paraíso.
 With just 61 meters — depending on the tide — it is the shortest river on the island and among the shortest rivers in the world.

 The village itself lives from fishing and local tourism.
 On the weekends the river is a popular bathing spot due to its cold temperatures.
-The name Los Patos (the ducks) is derived from the unusual large amount of ducks early explorers encountered at this specific river.
-For a long time the ducks of Los Patos were extinct, until the local tourism board brought in a large amount of Muscovy ducks to re-populate the river.
+The name Los Patos ("the ducks") is derived from the unusually large number of ducks early explorers encountered at this specific river.
+For a long time the ducks of Los Patos were extinct, until the local tourism board brought in a large number of Muscovy ducks to repopulate the river.
 Dominican dictator Rafael Trujillo, once nicknamed it "Los Chorros De Oro."